Do you know why I love Batman?

 My next project was a 10 page site about mesothelioma.
 I had read an article about keywords that earned between $50 and $100 per click from Adsense and jumped at the chance to make big money.
 But I never had a chance.
 Mesothelioma is an incredibly competitive niche and it would take a lot more work than slapping together a few crappy pages.

 Next I decided to create my own ebook and sell it on Clickbank.
 It was a short but full of useful tips for saving money on just about everything.
 Unfortunately I knew almost nothing about copywriting and I positioned the ebook poorly.
-I targeted the wrong market and never recovered.
+The content inside was good but the sales page and the ebook cover I created looked like a 9 year old made them.

 I sold exactly one copy.